caninos-loucos/labrador-linux-4/README.md

 # labrador-linux4.19-kx
 Linux 4.19 kernel source code for all Caninos Labrador family.

+**Support for 64-bit architecture has been temporarily removed from this repository.**
+**For an updated version of the 64-bit kernel, visit <https://github.com/caninos-loucos/labrador-aarch64-linux-4> website.**

 ## Release Notes for Labrador V2.x

 ### Current Release (19-01-2022)